bn:00002346n

 EN

-Akkadian was an East Semitic language, now extinct, that was spoken in ancient Mesopotamia from the third millennium BC until its gradual replacement by Akkadian-influenced Old Aramaic among Mesopotamians by the 8th century BC.
+Akkadian is an extinct East Semitic language that was spoken in ancient Mesopotamia from the third millennium BC until its gradual replacement in common use by Old Aramaic among Assyrians and Babylonians from the 8th century BC.
 Wikipedia

 An extinct Eastern Semitic language Wikipedia Disambiguation